Cockpit Basics

 Administrative Access

-The Web Console has a concept of Administrative access.
+The web console has a concept of Administrative access.
 While it does remember the access level across logins, to access certain functions you may need to enable Administrative access from Limited access.
-Do do that:

 -